Tampa Bay Rays Improve to 13-0, Match MLB Record for Best Start

-Tampa Bay Rays improve to 13-0, match MLB record for best start originally appeared on NBC Sports Chicago
+Tampa Bay Rays improve to 13-0, match MLB record for best start originally appeared on NBC Sports Boston

 The Tampa Bay Rays are playing like the modern-day St. Louis Maroons.